 of the physical record.

-Physical Anthropology: Also known as Biological Anthropology, is the scientific study of the evolution of humans, their variability, and adaptations to environmental stresses.
+Biological Anthropology: Scientific study of the evolution of humans, their variability, and adaptations

 Program Level Outcomes